-ANNOTATED BIBLIOGRAPHY: A further requirement is for each student to explore the intellectual foundations relevant for the study of an archaeological topic of their choosing by preparing a bibliography of resources on theory for that topic.
+ANNOTATED BIBLIOGRAPHY: A further requirement is for each student to explore the intellectual foundations relevant for the study of a topic of their choosing by preparing a bibliography of resources on theory for that topic.
 The bibliography must consist of entries on one specific named high-level theory in anthropology or social science for a well-focused topic; entries on method, techniques, culture area, or simple case studies are generally not accepted.
-The bibliography must have at least 25 entries, of which no more than 5 are drawn from the assigned readings (that is, if you have more than 5, they don't count towards the 25 total).
+The bibliography must have at least 25 entries, of which no more than 5 are drawn from the assigned readings (those over 5 don't count towards the 25 total).
 Entries must be written in anthropological format: American Anthropologist or American Antiquity style.
-At least 10 entries beyond any assigned readings should be annotated, meaning that you read that article or chapter well enough to write a summary of its contents.
+At least 10 entries beyond any assigned readings must be annotated, meaning you read that article or chapter well enough to write a summary of its contents.
 (You are expected to include summaries for any assigned readings on your list; they don't count towards the 10.)
 If you don't annotate an entry and its title is ambiguous, provide a sentence justifying its inclusion in the bibliography.
 This bibliography will prepare you for researching and writing a thesis or dissertation, and is a start towards building a theory bibliography for your qualifying exams.
 For this reason, you must consult first with your advisor to explore your interests and potential theoretical approaches.
 Afterwards, you must consult with me to get approval for your bibliography topic.
-The deadline for topic approval is the seventh class meeting (Oct.
-12).
+Only bibliographies on approved topics will be accepted.
+The deadline for topic approval is October 10.

 The printed bibliography is due the last regular class meeting (Dec.
-7) and constitutes 10% of the grade.
-If you also submit an electronic version, it can be posted on Sakai for other students to use.
+5) and constitutes 10% of the grade (30 points).
+If you also submit an electronic version, it will be posted for other students to access.